KITcii/smart-contract-dev-support/Architectural Patterns/Name-Service Pattern/README.md

 ## Solution
 Register individual smart contracts with a Registry Contract that is publicly known.
 The registration associates a desired (but unambiguous) name to the smart contract address.
 To retrieve the latest version of a smart contract, the smart contract’s associated name should be passed as a parameter to a lookUpAddress(string name) function in the Registry Contract.

-An authorization mechanism is implemented for the maintenance of the Registry Contract so that accounts are only authorized to update smart contract entries that they have registered themselves.
-Moreover, the Registry Contract prevents users from registering duplicate smart contracts, duplicate names forbidden names, and ambiguous names.
+An authorization mechanism should be implemented for the maintenance of the Registry Contract so that accounts are only authorized to update smart contract entries that they have registered themselves.
+Moreover, the Registry Contract prevents entities from registering duplicate smart contracts, duplicate names forbidden names, and ambiguous names.

 ## Example
 Wrong | Correct